ulosino/ulosino/README.md

 ULOSINO uses semantic versioning.

-A 2.x (Yellowstone project) will be released with Next.js 12 and React 18 Concurrency support, pending our dependencies.
+A 2.x is planned using React 18 Concurrency support, pending our dependencies.

 ### License